Come From Away cast in Gander announced for season 3

 Michael Rubinoff has announced the exceptional cast, band, and creative team for the third season of Come From Away, directed by Jillian Keiley.

-Running from June 29 to August 31, 2025, at the Joseph R. Smallwood Arts & Culture Centre in Gander, Newfoundland and Labrador, the production welcomes Kelly-Ann Evans, one of the province’s most dynamic and celebrated entertainers, to the company as Bonnie and Others.
+Running from June 29 to Aug.
+31, at the Joseph R. Smallwood Arts & Culture Centre in Gander, the production welcomes Kelly-Ann Evans, one of the province’s most dynamic and celebrated entertainers, to the company as Bonnie and Others.
 Evans joins an incredible ensemble, which includes returning original Come From Away Broadway cast members Petrina Bromley, reprising her role as Beverley and Others, and Astrid Van Wieren, returning as Diane and Others.

 Joining the production for the first time are Dharma Bizier (Stand B’y), Starr Domingue (Hannah & Others), and Izad Etemadi (Kevin J & Others), each bringing new energy and passion to the beloved show.